-1 2 3 4 5 6 7 The student is The student The student The student In addition to Level 4, The student is able to The student is able to unable to demonstrates all 5 successfully successfully the student is able to provide a written develop a strategy in demonstrate all 5 critical elements on completes at least completes at least 3 describe in writing the critique of their own writing based on their critical elements on all 4 passing and 3 out of 4 passing out of 4 passing proper position Or the teacher's own performance all 4 passing and receiving attempts attempts with a attempts with a (hands/feet/implement) performance of how passing and receiving receiving attempts with a partner partner against partner against for receiving the four they pass and receive (hands/feet/implement) with a partner against a passive defenders in a defenders in a passes from the Level 4 (hands/feet/implement) against defenders in against a passive defender in a 2v1 small sided small sided task based on defender in small-sided modified small-sided modified defender in a 2v1 game. modified game. modified game. location. games against games that addresses game.
-Or And defenders addressing all four strategy The student The student all five of the critique criteria. successfully successfully criteria. completes at least completes at least 3 3 out of 4 out of 4 receiving receiving attempts with a attempts with a partner against partner against defenders in a defenders in a small sided small sided modified game. modified game.
+1 2 3 4 5 6 7 The student is The student The student The student In addition to Level 4, The student is able to The student is able to unable to demonstrates all 5 successfully successfully completes the student is able to provide a written develop a strategy in demonstrate all 5 critical elements on completes at least 3 at least 3 out of 4 describe in writing the critique of their own writing based on their critical elements all 4 passing and out of 4 passing passing attempts with proper position Or the teacher's own performance on all 4 passing receiving attempts attempts with a a partner against (hands/feet/implement) performance of how passing and receiving and receiving with a partner partner against defenders in a small for receiving the four they pass and receive (hands/feet/implement) attempts with a against a passive defenders in a small sided modified game. passes from the Level 4 (hands/feet/implement) against defenders in partner against a defender in a 2v1 sided modified And task based on defender in small-sided modified small-sided modified passive defender game. game.
+The student location. games against games that addresses in a 2v1 game.
+Or successfully completes defenders addressing all four strategy The student at least 3 out of 4 all five of the critique criteria. successfully receiving attempts criteria. completes at least 3 with a partner against out of 4 receiving defenders in a small attempts with a sided modified game. partner against defenders in a small sided modified game.
+1 • •